As Zendikar rises, the land falls.

 Thanks for joining me on this journey through Magic’s history of full-art basic lands!

-There are many great choices in full-art lands to outfit our decks with.
+There are many great full-art lands to outfit our decks with.
 But which ones are your favorites to use?
 Let me know on Twitter at @bradleyrose!

 Bradley is a co-host of a weekly Magic: The Gathering design podcast, Beacon of Creation.
 He was among the Top 101 contestants in Wizards of the Coast’s Great Designer Search 2.
 He enjoys crafting custom Magic product experiences, like Archfrenemies, and building Commander decks with creative constraints.